 Public housing residents and their supporters are already taking action in their neighbourhoods to stand up for public housing.

 The Public Housing Defence Network is a coalition of residents, supporters and community groups pushing for more public housing, not sell-offs.
-Weekly coordination meetings happen at 6:30pm on Monday nights at North Carlton Railway House, 20 Solly Ave, North Carlton.
+Fortnightly coordination meetings happen at 6:30pm on Monday nights at North Carlton Railway House, 20 Solly Ave, North Carlton.
+Current meeting nights are the 2nd and 4th Monday of the month.
 All welcome.
-(Note: meeting time moved from Monday 22/1/18 to Tuesday 23/1/18)

 Can you help out with leafleting in your local area?
 Sign up here.